ocaml-flambda/flambda-backend/README.md

 This repository is for more experimental work, of production quality, on the OCaml compiler.
 This is also the home of the Flambda 2 optimiser.

+The Flambda backend is currently based on OCaml 4.12.0.

 The following gives basic instructions for getting set up.
 Please see [`HACKING.md`](HACKING.md) for more detailed instructions if you want to develop in this repo.
+That file also contains instructions for installing the Flambda backend compiler in a way that it can be used to build OPAM packages.
+(The Flambda backend is expected to appear in the main OPAM repository by the end of 2021.)

 ## One-time setup for dev work or installation